dwyp/vending/1st.md

 was inserted.
 You will need to do something similar.
 This can be simulated using strings, constants, enums, symbols, or something of that nature.

+You will want at least a method to insert coins and one to return the display text.
+You can stub out a reject coin method.